JaredLBailey/JaredLBailey.github.io/_posts/2024-08-26-Leaflink-Robot-Plant.md

 tags: [AI, IoT, LLMs]
 ---

-In the realm of innovative tech solutions for everyday problems, our latest project, Leaflink, stands out as a testament to the fusion of artificial intelligence and plant care.
-Developed by a dedicated team, including myself, Leaflink represents a leap forward in how we interact with and maintain our green companions.
-Here’s a glimpse into how our AI-driven plant maintenance system works and what makes it unique.
+In the realm of innovative tech solutions for everyday problems, my latest group project (Leaflink) stands out as a testament to the fusion of artificial intelligence and plant care.
+Leaflink represents a leap forward in how we interact with and maintain our green companions.
+Here’s a glimpse into how our AI driven plant maintenance system works and what makes it unique.

 <a href="https://github.com/JaredLBailey/leaflink" target="_blank">Leaflink GitHub Repo</a>